music-encoding/guidelines/_guidelines-v3/07-analysis/01-analysisDescribingRelationships.md

 use
 of the **@copyof** attribute:

-{% include plainExample.html example="./v3/examples/analysis/analysis-sample162.xml" valid="false" %}
+{% include plainExample.html example="examples/analysis/analysis-sample162.xml" valid="false" version=page.version %}

 In this example. the [note]({{ site.baseurl }}/{{ page.version }}/elements/note.html){:.link_odd_elementSpec} in the second measure has exactly the same characteristics as the [note]({{ site.baseurl }}/{{ page.version }}/elements/note.html){:.link_odd_elementSpec} in the first [measure]({{ site.baseurl }}/{{ page.version }}/elements/measure.html){:.link_odd_elementSpec}.